By: Marilyn L. Davis

 Without the social support, structure, and accountability that in-person meetings provide, many people are struggling more with the stay-at-home-social-distance-wear-a-mask safety measures imposed on us for our protection.

-I’ve been home-bound since March 13th or 250 days now.
+I’ve been home-bound since March 13th, 2020, or 335 days now.
 That’s a very long time to go without an in-person meeting.
-But I dug in, took the time to do some serious ōsōji, the annual cleaning of one’s home in Japan.
+But I dug in, took the time to do some severe ōsōji, the annual cleaning of one’s home in Japan.
 Of course, I took it to an entirely new level – purged 30 years’ worth of antique linens.

 When that didn’t get rid of enough stuff, I opted for the Swedish döstädning.
 “Dö” means “death,” and “städning” means “cleaning.”

-All those antiques, Nickie-nacks, as my daughter referred to them when she was five – she’s now in her 50’s, papers with scribbled ideas, feelings, or thoughts that seem disjointed, chaotic, or so outdated as to be completely useless, and looked at each tube, container, pan of make-up to check the expiration date.
-All donated, recycled, or sent to the dumb.
+All those antiques, Nickie-nacks, as my daughter referred to them when she was five – she’s now in her 50’s.
+Then the papers with scribbled ideas, feelings, or thoughts that seem disjointed, chaotic, or so outdated as to be wholly useless and looked at each tube, container, pan of make-up to check the expiration date.
+All donated, recycled, or sent to the dump.

 Still no let up on COVID19.